How a Food Budget Got Us Out of Debt (and 4 Steps to Help You Create Your Own Budget)

 Years ago my husband and I thought we were frugal people.
 We looked for sales, drove used cars, and otherwise opted out of an extravagant life.
 However, it somehow missed our attention that we were still living beyond our means.

 In 2007 we woke up and smelled the debt.
 Desperate to get right-side up, we made some crazy-to-us decisions: we stopped using credit cards and we learned to spend less than we made.
 We built an emergency fund and paid for everything in cash.
-Now eight years down the road, we are freed up to do all kinds of things, like take our six kids to Europe for a month — paid in cash.
+Now, we are freed up to do all kinds of things, like take our six kids to Europe for a month — paid in cash.

 Budgets involve a basic comparison of income to expenses.
 The former needs to be bigger than the latter.
 It’s simple math.